 Religious violence against transgenders goes back at least as far as medieval times, when St. Joan of Arc was burned at the stake for cross-dressing and St. Wilgefortis was crucified for being a bearded woman.

 This day serves the dual purpose of honoring the dead and raising public awareness of hate crimes against transgenders — that is, transsexuals, crossdressers, and other gender-variant people.
 It was founded in 1999 to honor Rita Hester.
+Her murder on Nov.
+28, 1998 led to the "Remembering Our Dead" web project and a candlelight vigil in San Francisco.
 Since then it has grown into an international phenomenon observed around the world.

 Political cartoonist Mikhaela Reid pictures some of the more prominent victims of anti-transgender violence in the illustration above.
 We light memorial candles here for them and others like them.